L. L. "Stub" Stewart State Park

 L. L. "Stub" Stewart Memorial State Park is a 1654 acre Oregon state park in Washington County near the community of Buxton.
 When the park opened in 2007 it was the first new full-service state park in Oregon since 1972.
 The park includes hiking trails, mountain bike trails, horseback riding, RV and tent campsites, and cabins among other amenities.
 Located off Oregon Route 47 in the foothills of the Northern Oregon Coast Range, the park connects to the Banks–Vernonia State Trail.

 Stub Stewart Memorial State Park has been a favorite astronomy spot for amateur astronomers in the area, with organizations such as OMSI hosting multiple star parties at the venue.
-The site is a great spot for astronomers to setup their telescopes and view the nights sky as the trees shield the hilltop from the light pollution from the cities in the area.
+The site is a great spot for astronomers to set up their telescopes and view the night sky as the trees shield the hilltop from the light pollution from the cities in the area.

 History

 Plans for a park in Washington County began in the late 1990s.
 By 2001 a master plan had been completed and the acquisition of land for the park began.
 Construction began in 2003 when roads were installed to the park area from Highway 47.
 By 2005 construction of the facilities and campgrounds had begun on the $18 million facility.
 The park was scheduled to open for the Memorial Day weekend in May 2007, but the opening was delayed until July 8, 2007.

 The working name for the park was Washington County State Park, but was later changed to Hare's Canyon State Park.
 In 2005, it was changed to the current name which honors the memory of lumberman and state representative Loren LaSells "Stub" Stewart, who had died in January of that year.
 He had served an extended time on the Oregon Parks and Recreation Commission, the co-owner of lumber company and a noted philanthropist.
 The park opened mountain bike-only trails in June 2012, the first in the state.

 Washington County Circuit Court Judge Hollie Pihl pushed for the State of Oregon to build the new state park on the plot of land it is currently on to connect it with the Banks-Vernonia State Trail he and his wife helped build.
 Because of his contributions, Pihl had a scenic viewpoint named in his honor called "Hollie's Point of View", a double entendre for those who knew him, as he was a very opinionated man.